k08045kk/onLazy.js/README.md

 	// First scroll event
 	window.addEventListener('lazyed', func);

-	// When the first user event does not occur, the unload event window.addEventListener('toolazy', func);
+	// When the first user event does not occur, the pagehide event window.addEventListener('toolazy', func);